fridalannerstrom/auto-emails/README.md

 There have been discussions about complementing this database with additional information, such as contact persons and which salesperson is responsible for the account.
 However, this information serves no purpose for me in my role.
 My primary concern is determining whether a company is already in our sales list, ensuring I don’t contact individuals at companies we are already selling to.
 This database is critical for preventing overlap between leads and existing customers, ensuring our email outreach is efficient and focused.

 This list isn’t updated frequently, and when updates are needed, I can handle them manually.
-For now, I’ve chosen not to include this database in the Python program, as there are other areas where Python automation provides far greater efficiency and impact.
+For now, I’ve chosen not to include this database in the Python program, besides checking for company overlaps, as there are other areas where Python automation provides far greater efficiency and impact.

 ## Project Goals